The Clear Edge

 • Year 1 savings: 52 weeks × 15 minutes = 13 hours saved

-That’s for one delegated task.
-Multiply by 10 delegated tasks: 130 hours yearly.
-Multiply by 3 years: 390 hours saved.
+That’s for one delegated task; multiply by 10 delegated tasks and you save 130 hours yearly, and over 3 years that compounds to 390 hours saved.

 The “faster to do it myself” argument ignores compounding.
 Yes, it’s faster this week.
 But delegation compounds.
 DIY doesn’t.